gravitational/teleport/docs/4.2/trustedclusters.md

 Below is an example of how to share a kubernetes group between trusted clusters.

-In this example, we have a root trusted cluster with a role `main` and kubernetes groups:
+In this example, we have a root trusted cluster with a role `root` and kubernetes groups:

 ```yaml
 kube_groups: ["system:masters"]